Pet First Aid Kit: What Should Be Included?

 Are There Classes Available to be Best Prepared for a Pet Emergency?

+Yes.
+If you are an avid outdoors person, or simply someone who wants to be best prepared should an emergent pet situation arise, there are classes available.
+Pet Tech offers CPR and First Aid training with classes scheduled around the nation.
+PetSaver Training is a premier 8-hour class including CPR techniques, first aid skills, dental and senior care, as well as health and wellness information for dogs and cats.
+Additionally, the class includes their PetSaver™ 40-page handbook and upon successful completion, each participant receives a certificate and wallet card.
 CPR & First Aid For Your Pets is a 5+ hour class that includes CPR techniques, first aid skills, and healthcare and wellness information for dogs and cats (does not include dental or senior care).
 This class also includes their PetSaver™ 40-page handbook and upon successful completion, each participant receives a certificate and wallet card.

 If these courses seem too intense however you still want to gain knowledge in first aid pet care, the American Red Cross offers a 35-minute online course for $25.
 You will learn the basics in caring for cats and dogs through a variety of topics – from understanding and checking your pet’s vital signs, to preventative care for cats and dogs.
-You will also learn how to care for pets in the most critical emergencies – including breathing and cardiac emergencies, wounds, bleeding, and seizures.
+You will also learn how to care for pets in the most critical emergency situations – including breathing and cardiac emergencies, wounds, bleeding, and seizures.
 The American Red Cross also offers a Pet First Aid App for an on-the-go reference guide for pet owners to have on their smartphones.
 Although there is not much information included on the app, it would help you be ready to deliver fast and effective care for cats and dogs.

 You should now have the confidence to be prepared in the event you need to reach for your pet’s first aid kit.
 If you leave with your pet, take the kit with you it with you.
 If you are home, know where it is located and make sure it is fully stocked with all the essential items.